rodrigobotti/gdg-node-api/README.md

 The speaker (in this case, myself) will guide the attendees through each major step (cheating by checking out to the branches in the convenient states mentioned above) explaining what is being done and how it is being achieved.

 ## Main topics
+These are the main topics this workshop proposes to address

 - node principles introduction
   - single threaded
   - non-blocking I/O